Malliha Sinniah

 Advocate for freedom, equality and knowledge

-I am a Northern Sydney writer in Dharug land, with Sri Lankan Tamil heritage.
 I published Poetry from Batticaloa, an anthology of my mother’s Tamil poetry with my English translation.

 My story begins with an unfair political change that causes nationwide ethnic segregation impacting my young children’s social rights.
 I break free from the dominating government and move across Africa and Europe in search of a country that would offer my family what we had lost – a home, and freedom to make our own choices.
-We find both in Australia, in a suburb, rich in history – Wahroonga – meaning our home in the Kuring-Gai language.
+We find both in Australia, in a charming suburb rich in history – Wahroonga – meaning our home in the Kuring-Gai language.

-And that’s how I get to be in this land of first-time storytellers, to tell my story that began half a century ago.
+And that’s how I get to be in this vibrant land of first-time storytellers, to tell my story that began half a century ago.